Agile Marketing and Real-Time Optimization

 4. Schedule regular check-ins

-For agile teams, quarterly performance checks are not enough.
+For agile teams, quarterly performance marketing checks are not enough.
 Weekly or monthly updates allow you to spot trends early and adjust campaigns before it’s too late.
 Daily standups are common when following agile processes.

-3 agile frameworks to help marketers stay ahead
+Agile frameworks to help marketers stay ahead

 1. Real-time optimization tools